 “A wonderfully concise appeal for presentness . . .
 Elegantly stated.”—The Boston Globe “Missing Out is [Adam Phillips’s] most poetic, paradoxical, repetitive, and punning yet; he doesn’t argue in a linear fashion but nestles ideas within ideas, like Russian dolls.”—Sheila Heti, The New York Times Book Review “[Adam Phillips] has an elegant prose style . . . with a talent for turning a phrase, a knack for epigrams—Los Angeles Review of Books “Extraordinary . . .
 Always humane, never reductive, Phillips is one of those writers whom it is a pleasure simply to hear think.”—The Sunday Telegraph (London)

-Adam Phillips is a psychoanalyst and a visiting professor in the English department at the University of York.
+Adam Phillips is a psychoanalyst and a visiting professor in the English department at the University of York who writes frequently for the London Review of Books.
 He is the author of many books, including On Kissing, Tickling, and Being Bored; Going Sane; Side Effects; and On Balance.
-He is also the coauthor, with the historian Barbara Taylor, of On Kindness; with the critic Leo Bersani, of Intimacies; and with the exhibition-maker Judith Clark, of The Concise Dictionary of Dress.
+He is also the coauthor, with the historian Barbara Taylor, of On Kindness.